 - All company members must wear the proper dress code to all classes and rehearsals.

-- Parents and students must sign a contract and will be held accountable for their attendance in all required classes as well as their behavior in these classes by our Demerit Point System which will be explained fully at the mandatory company meeting held after we have chosen the company members for the new season.
+- Parents and students must sign a contract and will be held accountable for their attendance in all required classes as well as their behavior in these classes.

 - All selected company members must be available for the Choreography workshop in the month of August.